LascaTorbot/injector_gui/README.md

-# wirepython
+# injector_gui

-WirePython is a software similar to WireShark, where you can see the traffic of packets in your network.
+injector_gui is a software similar to WireShark, where you can see the traffic of packets in your network.

 ### Dependencies:
 - Python2/3